 The author to the Hebrews wrote,

 "Therefore, as the Holy Spirit says, 'Oh, that today you would listen as he speaks!
 Do not harden your hearts as in the rebellion, in the day of testing in the wilderness.
 There your fathers tested me and tried me, and they saw my works for forty years.
 Therefore, I became provoked at that generation and said, Their hearts are always wandering and they have not known my ways.
-As I swore in my anger, They will never enter my rest!'"; and
+As I swore in my anger, They will never enter my rest!"
+(Hebrews 3:7-11).

-Whatever else that is prophesied in scripture about what the Messiah would accomplish and do, if it was not completed before He was cut off, the Messiah will accomplish and do when He returns.
+Anything in scripture that was prophesied regarding what the Messiah would accomplish and do that was not completed before He was cut off (for example the judgment of the nations), the Messiah will accomplish and do when He returns.

 --- ---